Ibal-pi-el II: War with Shamshi-Adad I

-He was a contemporary of Zimri-Lim of Mari, and formed powerful alliances with Yarim-Lim I Amud-pi-el of Qatanum, Rim-Sin I of Larsa and most importantly Hammurabi of Babylon, to appose the rise of Shamshi-Adad I in Assyria (on his northern border) who himself had alliances with Charchemish, Hassum and Urshu and Qatna.
+He was a contemporary of Zimri-Lim of Mari, and formed powerful alliances with Yarim-Lim I, Amud-pi-el of Qatanum, Rim-Sin I of Larsa, and Hammurabi of Babylon to appose the rise of Shamshi-Adad I in the Kingdom of Upper Mesopotamia on his northern border who himself had alliances with Carchemish, Hassum, Urshu, and Qatna.
+The death of Shamshi-Adad I occurred in Year-Name 5 of Ibal-pi-el II of Eshnunna.